 Investments in Pooled Funds consist of units invested in underlying fixed income and equity securities managed by Addenda and other third-party managers.
 The Pooled Funds are perpetual private trusts created under trust agreements.
-Financing and support is only provided to the Pooled Funds through the purchase of units and is therefore limited to the investment made.
+Pooled Funds provide investors with access to the underlying portfolio with the objective of reducing volatility risk through balanced portfolios and achieving increased yields.
+Financing and support is only provided to the Pooled Funds through the purchase of units and therefore, the Company's maximum exposure in the Pooled Funds is limited to the total fair value of its investments in these funds.

-Pooled Funds are presented in all financial statement notes, except the above table, within the fixed-income or equity category (or categories) of the underlying investment holdings.
+In note 5 Pooled Funds are presented within the fixed-income or equity category (or categories) of the underlying investment holdings.